 Dysgraphia is a learning disability characterized by writing difficulties, such as impaired handwriting, poor spelling, and problems selecting the correct words to use.

 Dysgraphia can affect children or adults.
 Children with dysgraphia may sometimes have other learning disabilities or disorders.
-When it occurs in adulthood, it usually follows a trauma, such as a stroke, and doctors may refer to it as agraphia.
+When it occurs in adulthood, it

 In this article, we discuss the symptoms and diagnosis of dysgraphia and suggest treatments and management techniques.